dieharders/ai-text-server/README.md

 python src/backends/main.py
 ```

-The universal api server will be running on [http://localhost:8008](http://localhost:8008)
+The homebrew api server will be running on [http://localhost:8008](http://localhost:8008)

 ### Run the app in development mode